misa1515/hass_wibeee/README.md

 # How it works

-Once the devices are installed and connected to local wireless network, current energy consumption values are exposed in xml format, the URL of the exposed web service is:
+Once the devices are installed and connected to local wireless network, current energy consumption values are exposed in XML format at the following resource:

 `http://<wibeee_ip>/en/status.xml`

-Example XML are listed [here](https://github.com/abacao/hass_wibeee/tree/master/examples) in github repository
+Example XML are listed in [examples](./examples).

 ## Installation

-Use [HACS](https://hacs.xyz) or follow the manual instructions below.
+Use [HACS](https://hacs.xyz) (preferred) or follow the manual instructions below.

 ### HACS
 Custom repository installation:
 1. Open HACS
-2. Go to integrations
+2. Go to Integrations
-3. On the top right corner, click on the 3 dots and select `Custom repositories`
+3. In the top right corner, click on the 3 dots and select `Custom repositories`
-4. Add this repo URL `https://github.com/abacao/hass_wibeee` and select `Integration` as category.
+4. Add this repo URL `https://github.com/luuuis/hass_wibeee` and select `Integration` as the category.
-5. Install and follow the instructions of the manual installation from the 2nd bullet point onwards.
+5. Install and follow the Home Assistant Configuration instructions below.

 # Home Assistant manual installation

-1.- Clone repo into `<hass_folder>/custom_components`
+1. Clone repo into `<hass_folder>/custom_components`
 ```
-git clone https://github.com/abacao/hass_wibeee.git <hass_folder>/custom_components/wibeee
+git clone https://github.com/luuuis/hass_wibeee.git <hass_folder>/custom_components/wibeee
 ```

+# Home Assistant Configuration
-2.- Add device to home assistant configuration file configuration.yaml
+1. Add device to home assistant configuration file configuration.yaml

 ```
 sensor: